Our West Jordan Pediatric Staff

 Dr. Jeff Jackson had been practicing Pediatrics for 19 years at a little office just down the road before he joined the dynamic Pediatricians at Southwest Children’s Clinic in September 2012.
 Dr. Jackson completed his medical degree at the University of Wisconsin in Madison.
 He came to the newly opened Primary Children’s Medical Center in 1990, finishing his residency in 1993.
 He served as Chief Resident in 1994 and continued his involvement at Primary Children’s as medical staff president and as a member of the medical executive committee.
 In addition to caring for small humans he enjoys hiking, biking and hanging out with his wonderful wife and daughters.
 Dr. Jackson looks forward to caring for your kids.

 Molly Montes, originally a Seattle native, is now excited to call Salt Lake City home.
 She completed a B.S. in Biomedical Engineering at Yale where she also served as captain of Ramona, the Yale Women's Ultimate Frisbee Team.
 Before attending medical school at the University of Rochester, she took a year to teach science and coach cross country running and skiing to middle and high school students.
 She also worked on organic farms in New Zealand and taught English to a Tibetan physician in India.
 She just completed her residency at the University of Utah where she first met Dr. Mashkuri at the Brighton Ski Clinic.
 She is thrilled to join the group at Southwest Children's Clinic and share her love of working with kids with the West Jordan community.
 In her spare time she can be found hiking, biking, skiing, tossing a disc, making a mess in the kitchen, relaxing with a book or plotting her next adventure.
 She also loves cultivating her garden with her husband, Kenny.
-Molly and Kenny have one super cool son who keeps them on their toes.
+Kenny and Molly enjoy spending time with their family.

 Tami was born and raised in the state of Utah.
 She completed her associate degree in Nursing in 1998, and spent the next 15 years taking care of newborns in Davis and Weber Counties in a well child and intensive care setting.
 She loved the relationships established with her patients and their parents, but felt compelled to develop these relationships further and see her patients grow up; she felt that this would be best achieved by advancing her education.